Blast From the Past

 William Burr is the director of the Nuclear Documentation Project at the National Security Archive at George Washington University.

-Avner Cohen is a professor and senior fellow at the Middlebury Institute of International Studies at Monterey and a global fellow with the Wilson Center.
+Avner Cohen is a professor at the Middlebury Institute of International Studies at Monterey and a global fellow with the Wilson Center.
 He is the author of Israel and the Bomb and The Worst-Kept Secret: Israel's Bargain With the Bomb.
 Twitter: @avnercohen123

 Lars-Erik De Geer is a retired official from the Swedish Defense Research Agency and served on the preparatory commission for the Comprehensive Nuclear-Test-Ban Treaty Organization.